victoraguilarc/wise-cdk/README.md

 # Wise CDK

-Infraestructure as code to build and deploy `django-wise` projects to AWS using:
+Infra as code to build/deploy `django-wise` projects into AWS using:
+- VPC
 - RDS (Postgres)
 - Elasticache (Redis)
 - ECS Fargate
 - S3 Bucket for statics
+- Datadog for Tracing
+- CloudWatch for Logging
+- CodeBuild/CodePipeline for Deployments

 > This project is focused in deployment only. all testing/linting and pre deploy tasks should be managed in another engines,
 > I recommend you Github Actions.